New large-format scanner

 Thanks almost entirely to the hard work of student assistant Naoko Takeuchi, the Map Collection has undertaken the task of processing these remaining sheets and adding them to the Collection.
 Among the materials that have turned up is a nearly complete set of 1:50,000 maps of Korea in the 1920s and the 1930s.
 Maps of much Eastern China at 1:50,000 or 1:100,000 in the same period have also been added.
 There are also dozens of 1:10,000 maps of Korean cities, a scattering of material from Southeast Asia, and a very large number of detailed maps of Japan itself.
 We have been fortunate in having access to online indexes prepared by the University of California at Berkeley and the National Diet Library, but--partly because we seem to have numerous sheets not held anywhere else--we have ended up preparing many of the indexes for topographic map sets ourselves using ArcGIS.
 As these maps have been officially added to the Collection, cataloging records for them (all with kanji) have been added to the Library's online catalog.
 Locally prepared indexes for topographic map sets are in some (but not all) cases accessible through the cataloging records or in an index of indexes.

-The goal is to finish processing all these maps by the end of winter quarter 2014.
+The goal is to finish processing all these maps by the end of spring quarter 2014.

 --CW, June 2013, updated December 2013